Pit123456/Visual-Linux-VL-X1/README.md

 - Charts of connection between commands.
 - Writing scripts in graphical form flowchart, process chart.
 - which are used for scripting and automatic scripting.

+# Example Design
+- mock ups for demo porpouses

+# The Program
+- sits in src , see src/installation.txt